juloelker/Julie-JS-Project45-Number-Guess-Speech-Recognition/README.md

 This game is based on the Traversy Media course, 20 Projects with Vanilla JS.

-I am adding the following enhancements:
+I am adding the following enhancement:

-Create a start game function with button that changes its label from start game to play again.
+Create a start game function with a button to begin the game.
+Before this, it started the voice recognition engine when the page was loaded.